How did this happen?

 Once the agency has finished with that group, it will move on to the more complex returns, with a goal of wrapping up the corrections by the end of the summer.

 Anyone with an income below $150,000 who claimed federal unemployment benefits last year is eligible for the refund.

 Typically, unemployment benefits are taxed like any other income.

-Biden’s legislation changes the rules for this year to ensure individual taxpayers who received federal unemployment benefits won’t have to pay tax on the first $10,200 they received, while couples filing jointly will be exempt from paying taxes on $20,400 of benefits.
+Biden’s legislation changes the rules for 2020 to ensure individual taxpayers who received federal unemployment benefits won’t have to pay tax on the first $10,200 they received, while couples filing jointly will be exempt from paying taxes on $20,400 of benefits.

-If you’ve yet to file your taxes, you won’t be getting a refund, but your benefits up to the $10,200 won’t be taxed, which will significantly reduce your tax liability this year.
+If you missed the May 17 deadline and still need to file your taxes for 2020, you’ll want to do that now.
+While you won’t get a refund, your benefits up to the $10,200 limit won’t be taxed, which will significantly reduce your tax liability this year.

 What do I have to do?

-If you already filed your taxes before you knew these benefits were exempt from taxes, you don’t have to do anything.
+If you already filed your taxes before the law was passed, you don’t have to do anything.

-Even though the IRS has waived federal taxes on your unemployment benefits, you may have to pay some tax on that money.
+However, keep in mind that even though the IRS waived federal taxes on your unemployment benefits, you may have to pay some tax on that money.
 Depending on where you live, your state may charge income tax on your benefits.